dinther/beattime/README.md

 # beattime
-BeatTime is a library that implements node based value animation for the BeatValue class.
+BeatTime is a library that implements both logic and UI for node based value animation using the BeatValue class.

 Just create a BeatValue object for every value you want to animate using nodes.